hiprathamesh/kuro-kami/README.md

 # portfolio
-this is currently under construction thanks ~ royalp
+this is currently under construction thanks ~ royalp.